jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ### Set-JAVNfo.ps1
 To run Set-JAVNfo.ps1, the files need to be in the path specified in the settings.
 The script will search the folder recursively, finding all .txt files containing the html metadata.

+### edit_covers.py
+To run edit_covers.py, the files need to be in the scraped-covers-path specified in the settings.
+The script will search the folder recurisvely, finding all .jpg files matching both critieria:
+- between width 790 and 810
+- between heights 530 and 600.

+Make sure no irrelevant .jpg files matching these criteria are within this directory or child directory, as it will be permanently modified by the script.

 ## How To Run
 Please first edit the settings to match your desired preferences.
 It will not work if you do not do this, particularly with the folder you need to specify.